ASTRV/Traffic-Safety-Dashboard/README.md

 <img width="464" height="377" alt="B3" src="https://github.com/user-attachments/assets/944ed30d-81b0-4a55-bc1c-eb3df9ed74e9" />

 <br></br>
-To better understand the next steps to take based on the contributing factors, a recommendation button is added.
+To better understand the next steps to take to avoid collisions based on the contributing factors, a recommendation button is added.
 This is set up through the VBA window where a macro module is created to allow more information to show for recommended precautions:
 <img width="338" height="160" alt="B4" src="https://github.com/user-attachments/assets/ea40a427-b2cf-40c8-89e4-4b06c92dece7" />

 ![B4_a](https://github.com/user-attachments/assets/665da750-12f3-46b9-9e56-675481e181e8)